mgaldon17/CAMP/README.md

 ## Contributing

 Contributions are welcome.
 Please make sure to suggest changes that are in line with the goals of the project.

-## Contact

-Provide contact information for people who want to get in touch with you about the project.